mghlcs/learning-locker-s2i/README.md

 ### Create Nginx configuration

-The configuration requires a Diffie-Hellman parameters for security.
+The configuration requires a Diffie-Hellman parameters file for added security.
 The file should be in the same directory as the Nginx config file so that is included in the config map.

 To create the file: